 Our research delves into the calculation and analysis of electronic and vibrational spectra using various static and dynamics methods.
 We are particularly focused on modelling spectra for condensed phase systems and developing efficient approaches for a range of spectroscopic signatures, also for chiral compounds.

-Revolutionizing chemistry with machine learning/highly accurate electronic structure: From predicting molecular properties to enhancing dynamic behaviours, our research pioneers machine learning approaches, non-black-box feature engineering, and innovative algorithms, all while developing advanced tools for real-world chemistry challenges.
+Revolutionizing chemistry with machine learning: From predicting molecular properties to enhancing dynamic calculations and reaction exploration, our research pioneers machine learning approaches, non-black-box feature engineering, and innovative algorithms, all while developing advanced tools for real-world chemistry challenges.